-198 1.2.3 The mystery of dark matter
+3.2.3 The mystery of dark matter

-Independently of the naturalness argument, there is another, independent argument for new particles at the 199 TeV mass scale.
-The Standard Model does not account for the dark matter which makes up 85% of the 200 total matter content of the universe.
-Among the many explanations for dark matter, there is one class that 201 is particularly compelling.
-This is the model of dark matter as composed of a neutral, weakly interacting, 202 massive particle (WIMP) that was produced in the hot conditions of the early universe.
-The WIMP model 203 of dark matter is discussed in full detail in the Cosmic Frontier report [6].
-What is interesting here is 204 one implication of the model: In order to obtain the observed density of dark matter, the energy scale 205 of the interactions of dark matter must be close to 1 TeV.
-The TeV mass scale arises as a combination 206 of astrophysical parameters with no obvious relation to the Higgs potential.
-Is this a coincidence, or a 207 suggestion that models for the Higgs potential also solve the dark matter problem?
-208
+Independent of the naturalness argument, there is another argument for new particles at the TeV mass scale.
+The Standard Model does not account for the dark matter which makes up 85% of the total matter content of the universe.
+Among the many explanations for dark matter, there is one that is particularly compelling.
+This is the model of dark matter as composed of a neutral, weakly-interacting, massive particle (WIMP) that was produced in the hot conditions of the early universe.
+The WIMP model of dark matter is discussed in full detail in the Cosmic Frontier report [6].
+What is interesting here is one implication of the model: In order to obtain the observed density of dark matter, the energy scale of the interactions of dark matter must be close to 1 TeV.
+The TeV mass scale arises as a combination of astrophysical parameters with no obvious relation to the Higgs potential.
+This could be a coincidence, but it might be a suggestion that models for the Higgs potential also solve the dark matter problem.

 Theoretical models with WIMPs typically contain many particles with TeV scale masses.
 These particles share a common quantum number.
 They decay to the lightest particle carrying this quantum number, which is then stable for the lifetime of the universe.
-Whether or not this new spectrum of particles is connected to the Higgs problem, it is important to search for the production of those particles at colliders.
+Whether or not this new spectrum of particles is connected to the Higgs problem, it is important use colliders to search for the new particles required by these models.

-213 1.2.4 Summary
+3.2.4 Summary